zama-ai/bounty-ecdsa-signature/tutorial.md

 }
 ```

 Our `mul_mod` is based on multiplication and Mersenne Barrett Reduction.
+In total it costs 1 $2b$ bits multiplication and 1 $b$ bits mersenne mod.

 ```rust
 pub fn mul_mod_mersenne<const NB: usize, P: Numeral>(